AlexCarusoFan4/WinyamaDroneYard/README.md

 ```
 npm install

-#If this your first time deploying to this account, you will need to bootstrap your AWS account.
+# If this your first time deploying to this account, you will need to bootstrap your AWS account.

 cdk boostrap

-#Otherwise, simply:
+# Otherwise, simply:

-cdk deploy
+cdk deploy --require-approval never

 ```

 Everything is handled by the CDK.
 It will deploy an S3 bucket, a Lambda function, and an AWS Batch